 Extended family members and personal acquaintances generally should not directly participate in academic/classroom activities or travel with the study abroad group on program field trips/excursions.
 This is due to the increased potential for misperceptions or misunderstandings impacting the official reputation of the program (academic vs. vacation), possible financial challenges in delineating program and guest payments, and increased liability and risk management considerations for the faculty/staff member and the university.
 No financial burden or other disadvantage should fall on the students or the program as the result of the participation of extended family members and/or personal acquaintances.

 Visits from extended family members and/or personal acquaintances should preferably be scheduled to occur before or after the official program dates, during a scheduled vacation (e.g. spring break), or during a free weekend.
 Program leaders should be aware that such visits during the academic program risk encouraging the erroneous perception that study abroad programs are considered to be vacations, rather than rigorous, high-quality academic endeavors.

 Extended family members and personal acquaintances are not permitted to share living accommodations with university students.

 Academic program funds should not be used to pay for any logistics or expenses incurred by ancillary participants.
-All faculty-led study abroad program logistics and accommodations should be made with the understanding that this is an academic program designed solely to meet the needs of the students and the faculty members.
+All faculty-led study abroad program logistics and accommodations should be made with the understanding that this is an academic program designed solely to meet the needs of the students and the faculty/staff members.

 Payment and Logistics

-Faculty members are solely responsible for obtaining passports and visas, obtaining health insurance, organizing travel, and providing for all meals and accommodations of their spouse/partner, caretakers, and children/legal dependents.
+Faculty/staff members are solely responsible for obtaining passports and visas, obtaining health insurance, organizing travel, and providing for all meals and accommodations of their spouse/partner, caretakers, and children/legal dependents.